MesQuentin/Cours_POO/README.md

 ### Hangman

 - [x] Try without reading the tips
 -> Fail !
-Got an compilator error unsolved !
-In fact, can't even build the project !
-Sooooo, let's go next ......
+Got an compilator error ~~unsolved~~ !

 - Push the failed project on a seperate branch called "Hangman Pb"

+- [x] Hangman able to build : several "const" were missing in the header

-- [ ] Succeed to launch Hangman
+- [ ] Succeed to launch a funtionnable Hangman

+- [ ] Improve written code

 ### Menu

-- [ ] Create a menu to play the different game
+- [x] Create a menu to play the different game

--> WIP
+- [ ] Create a whole text rpg adventure accesible in the menu.
+Because life is an adventure.

+- [ ] Improve written code